 Alpheratz (Alpha Andromedae)

 Alpheratz is the brightest mercury-manganese star (see manganese star) but, unusually for stars in this category, lacks a detectable magnetic field.
 It is also a spectroscopic binary with a period of 96.7 days.
 The dimmer companion seems to be about one tenth as bright as the primary.

 |distance||97.0 light-years (29.8 pc)|

-||R.A.
-00h 08m 23.3s, Dec. +29° 05' 26"|
+|position||RA 00h 08m 23.3s, Dec +29° 05' 26"|

-||Sirrah, Sirah, d Pegasi,
+|other designations||Sirrah, Sirah, d Pegasi,

 21 Andromedae, HR 15,

 In 2007, researchers led by Oleg Kochukhov of Uppsala University in Sweden announced that Alpheratz was the first star observed to have weather.
 This took the form of shifting clouds of mercury.
 All previously known structures on stars, such as sunspots, are due to magnetic fields but the absence of such a field on Alpheratz means that some other mechanism must be at work.
 Kochukhov and his colleagues found that the mercury concentration varies across the surface of Alpheratz by up to a factor of 10,000, and the pattern of clouds changes over time.
 Kochukhov believes these changes in the mercury cloud cover may be caused by tides raised on Alpheratz by its close companion.